nychealth/EH-dataportal/content/about/advanced-tools/index.md

 - `metadata.json` contains the indicators' names, indicator IDs (used to identify which file the data are in), data sources, notes, and other visualization specifications used by the site code.
 - The `/data` folder contains a .json file for each indicator, with fields for the measure ID, geography, time period, value, and a few other supplemental fields.

-To help find specific datasets (indicators) in `metadata.json`, [you can search by text on our Data Reference page](../../data-explorer/data-reference/)
+To help find specific datasets (indicators) in `metadata.json`, [you can search by text on our Indicator-Catalog page](../../data-explorer/indicator-catalog/)

 ![](Repo.png)

 ## Use the site's source code for your own project
-[The entire source code for this website is stored in a publicly-available Github repository](www.github.com/nychealth/EH-dataportal).
+[The entire source code for this website is stored in a publicly-available Github repository](https://github.com/nychealth/EH-dataportal/).
 This means you can:
 - File issues if you have questions about the site
 - View the underlying source code
 - Download the source code and modify it to create your own site.

-Using the source code will require a basic understanding of [NPM](https://www.npmjs.com/) and a functional understanding of [Hugo](https://gohugo.io/), the static site builder used to create this site (there are excellent video tutorials for both available on Youtube).
-At the most basic, you need to have NPM and Hugo installed on your computer.
-Run `npm install` in your local repository to install the depenedencies that the site needs, and `Hugo serve` to serve a local version of the site so you can preview your changes.
+Using the source code will require a basic understanding of [npm](https://www.npmjs.com/) and a functional understanding of [Hugo](https://gohugo.io/), the static site builder used to create this site (there are excellent video tutorials for both available on Youtube).
+At the most basic, you need to have npm and Hugo installed on your computer.
+After that, run `npm install` in your local repository to install the depenedencies that the site needs, and `Hugo serve` to serve a local version of the site so you can preview your changes.

 Modifying the source code will require some understanding of Hugo.
-For using the Data Explorer application to build your own data visualization website, extensive knowledge of JavaScript and functional knowledge of [DataTables.net](www.datatables.net), [Vega-Lite](https://vega.github.io/vega-lite/), and [Arquero](https://uwdata.github.io/arquero/).
+For using the Data Explorer application to build your own data visualization website, you'll need extensive knowledge of JavaScript and functional knowledge of [DataTables.net](www.datatables.net), [Vega-Lite](https://vega.github.io/vega-lite/), and [Arquero](https://uwdata.github.io/arquero/).
 How the Data Explorer works is closely tied to how the data are structured - you will need a metadata file and indicators structured the same way that ours are, and you'd need to revise references to the data locations so that your Data Explorer application will properly display your data.

 ---
 <br>